WorldModelers/WorldModelers.github.io/reading-assembly.md

 ## Running the integrated system

-This workflow builds on enables users to add their own documents during runtime through Causemos.
-This requires DART, one or more readers, and INDRA World to be running as services.

-In this integrate workflow, the DART system is used for managing documents and using a standardized interface between DART and the reading systems.
+In this integrated workflow, system components are running as a set of network-linked Dockerized containers.
+The DART system is used for managing documents and using a standardized interface between DART and the reading systems.
 This avoids having to manually prepare input files for reading.
 DART also makes available a UI for interactive ontology management and extension.
 Reader output is integrated and assembled (through a set of normalization, processing and filtering steps) by INDRA World.
 Finally, the assembled knowledge base from INDRA World can be loaded into Causemos for exploration.
 Causemos also allows uploading new documents and incrementally adding them to the causal knowledgebase during runtime.

 Systems used:
 * Document and ontology management: [DART](reading-assembly/dart.html#w5)